You are probably asking, what is a dangling modifier?

 The problem is usually due to separation.
 Sentences with modifying errors invariably sound awkward, absurd, or confusing.

-An easy rule to follow is to place adjectives before the noun it is describing.
+An easy rule to follow is to place adjectives before the noun they are describing.
 For most verbs, the adverb should be directly after the verb it is modifying.

 For sentences starting with gerund, participle, or prepositional phrases, make sure you include a subject to avoid the possibility of perplexing your readers.

-If you are not sure about how to identify and fix misplaced or dangling modifiers, you should use an online grammar checker to help you correct your errors.
+If you are not sure about how to identify and fix misplaced or dangling modifiers, you could use an online grammar checker to help you correct your errors.

 Check carefully, and don’t let your modifiers dangle or misplace them.